 Buyer and seller agents are both given similar commission structures.
 However, how much they’ll get depends on their brokerage.

-With co-broking, each brokerage will usually get 50 percent of the commission—so 3 percent goes to each side.
+With co-broking, each brokerage usually gets 50 percent of the commission, so 3 percent goes to each side.

 Yes!
 Commissions are always negotiable, but only to a point.
-Brokerages have the right to turn away a commission discount request if your ask is too low.
+Brokerages can turn away a commission discount request if your ask is too low.
 Agents who work at meager rates might not give you the same quality of work.
 That’s why working with the brokerage’s typical rates is often intelligent.

 How flexible your rates are will depend on a wide range of factors.